How To Cook With Tinned Fish

 Saltie Girl

 “There’s been an enormous tinned fish revolution over the last few years.
-Tinned fish was the perfect pandemic food and more people have cottoned on that it’s affordable, lasts indefinitely and is delicious.
+More people have cottoned on to the fact that it’s affordable, lasts indefinitely and is delicious.
 What we once knew as an ordinary everyday meal in a tin of tuna or sardines has grown into a vastly sophisticated world of variety from catch to cut to flavour.
 Producers have upped their game, too, offering a wealth of variety.
-Tinned fish has huge health benefits – it’s strong in Omega-3s, barely contains any carbs, is low calorie, full of B vitamins and is an excellent source of calcium.
+Tinned fish has several health benefits too – it’s strong in omega-3s, barely contains any carbs, is low calorie, full of B vitamins and is an excellent source of calcium.
 At home, I’d start with a basic range of tinned tuna, sardines, mackerel, anchovies, salmon and trout.
 These are fish more familiar to the palate that many of us have grown up eating baked, fried or out of a tin.
 These days, you can choose exactly how you like each fish – spicy or plain, herbaceous or woody, with lemon or roasted garlic…

 Mitch Tonks